Jay1q2w/Intelliform-Smart_OCR_Registration/README.md

    ```
 Backend Health Status will be available on `http://localhost:5000/api/health`

-- ### Create env for Backend
+### Create .env for Backend
 -  Create .env file inside the backend directory and add the following

     ```
     NODE_ENV=development
     PORT=5000